-- Over 215,000 children participated in sport and physical opportunities facilitated by Actif Communities during 2022/23 (3.4.2.8).
-With services resuming post-COVID, participations have returned more to normal. - Assistant Development Officers funded to the end of March 2023 through Sport Wales Rescue Package Funding increased participation in school significantly in Cycling, Athletics and Triathlon.
+Over 215,000 children participated in sport and physical opportunities facilitated by Actif Communities during 2022/23 (3.4.2.8).
+With services resuming post-COVID, participations have returned more to normal.

+• Assistant Development Officers funded to the end of March 2023 through Sport Wales Rescue Package Funding increased participation in school significantly in Cycling, Athletics and Triathlon.
 Nearly 61,000 participations in the Couch to 2km programme took place in schools across the county getting children active over an 8-week period.

-22/23 saw the launch of a new programme funded through the Child Development Fund called Amser Actif where children have the opportunity to develop basic fundamental skills in community settings such as village or community halls.
+- The ongoing development of water sports opportunities for children at Llandysul Paddlers has seen over 17,860 participations in 22/23.
+The sessions range from general activity on the lake or river to Duke of Edinburgh and school residential groups. - 22/23 saw the launch of a new programme funded through the Child Development Fund called Amser Actif where children have the opportunity to develop basic fundamental skills in community settings such as village or community halls.
 The sessions run in Cwm Aman, Kidwelly and Gwendraeth have proved very popular with families and initial feedback on improving confidence, competence and motivation to be active, is positive.